RSoulatIOHK/ptt_documentation/docs/backend/minimal-examples.md

 * The `auction-cooked` branch contains an auction contract example for cooked-validators.
 The online version of the tool does **not** support it at the moment.
 An interested user can contact us to get a demonstration of the testing tool on this contract.

 * The `escrow-cooked` branch contains an escrow contract example for cooked-validators.
+It defines a `certification` object for `cooked-validators`.
 The online version of the tool does **not** support it at the moment.
 An interested user can contact us to get a demonstration of the testing tool on this contract.